nolus-protocol/nolus-core/doc/adr/20221014-genesis-contracts-loading.md

 - If we were to have all of our contracts instantiated with an admin address, we would have to keep it's private key.
 And if anyone broke through and got the private key, he might have malicious intentions and damage our contracts.
-- Using the Admin contract's address as contracts owner has limited options in terms of what one might do(can execute functions only defined in the contract) which would make automated testing more difficul, but it gives security.
+- Using the Admin contract's address as contracts owner has limited options in terms of what one might do(can execute functions only defined in the contract) which would make automated testing more difficult, but it gives security.

 ## Considered Options